Discover 5 reasons you will love a Cricut machine – and learn how to make a monogrammed pillow, too.

 1 – The Cricut Explore Air 2 is super easy to use.

 The Cricut Explore Air 2 is easy to use even if you are not crafty or tech-savvy.
 Yes, your mom can use this machine!
-Check out the first post we ever did, A Beginner Guide to Crafting with the Cricut Explore Air 2 and you will see how easy it is to get started.
+Check out our first post, A Beginner Guide to Crafting with the Cricut Explore Air 2, and you will see how easy it is to get started.
 You can be up and crafting in less than 10 minutes.

 2 – You can make so many cool crafts with the Cricut.

 Cricut Design Space makes your life super easy.
 Want to make a mermaid cup?
-Just search “mermaid” and hundreds of ideas pop up that are ready to use.
-So far we’ve made personalized cups, tote bags, student planners, and a pillow (see below).
+Search “mermaid,” and hundreds of ideas are ready to use.
+So far, we’ve made personalized cups, tote bags, student planners, and a pillow (see below).

 3 – You can make personalized, meaningful gifts.

-My Cricut machine has made gift giving easy and fun.
+A Cricut machine makes gift-giving easy and fun.
 There are endless things you can make with a Cricut.
 My favorite project so far has been personalized bags for all the ladies at my work with our logo and names on them – in glitter gold!

 4 – Cricut has many different types of crafting types.